The Mazenod College Library

-After Work Experience, students return to school with renewed enthusiasm for study.
+After work experience, students return to school with renewed enthusiasm for study.
 It is now time to focus more directly on choosing subjects for the Senior Secondary School Certificates namely, VCE or VCAL.
-The students use the various information sources on computer, in the Careers Room and in the College Library to gain a sound knowledge of the required subjects for their particular field and level of interest.
+The students use the various information sources on the computer, in the careers room and in the college library to gain a sound knowledge of the required subjects for their particular field and level of interest.

 In Year 11, students use the careers information to refine their selections or to select new subjects and career directions in which they may have developed an interest.

 The final year at Mazenod is often taken up by researching individual courses or occupations in greater detail.
 Students are encouraged to visit universities, institutes of TAFE and employers to get the latest information on their chosen careers.